-In 2020, Missouri will be facing several key elections including a Gubernatorial governors race, a race for 8 US House of Representative seats, several state positions, none for the US Senate, a Presidential primary, and a Presidential Election.
-All of the 2020 races except for the Primary will occur on November 3rd, 2020; whereas the Missouri Idaho Primary will be held on March 10th, 2020.
+In 2020, Missouri will be holding several key elections including a governor’s race, a race for 8 US House of Representatives seats, a large number of state races, a Presidential primary, and a Presidential election.
+All of the 2020 races except for the primary will occur on Tuesday, November 3, 2020, whereas the Missouri primaries for both parties were held on Tuesday, March 10, 2020.

 |50% Max $250||Visit Site||Review|

 Date: Tuesday, November 3, 2020

 In Missouri, Donald Trump defeated Hillary Clinton by nearly 19 points, winning with 56.38% of the vote compared against Clinton’s 37.87%.
 MO is a very red state historically, which means it shouldn’t be competitive for the Democrats in 2020.
 However, don’t expect incumbent Trump to skip the state during his campaign tours.